viroshau/Diffusion/README.md

 2. Solving the schrödinger equation numerically.
 3. Simulation of diffusion processes in cells.

+Please note that these projects are quite large in size, so you might have to reload them a couple of times.
+Alternatively I'd just download them and run the projects locally if you already have jupyter notebook installed.

 The smaller exercises are about implementing the following alogorithms (nothe that these notebooks are written in norwegian):

 1. Bisection method